Stages of Fetal Development

 - As you near your due date, your baby may turn into a head-down position for birth.
 Most babies “present” head down.

-- At birth, your baby may weigh somewhere between 6 pounds 2 ounces and 9 pounds 2 ounces and be 19 to 21 inches long.
-Most full-term babies fall within these ranges.
-But healthy babies come in many different sizes.
+- At birth, your baby may weigh somewhere between 6 pounds 2 ounces and 9 pounds 2 ounces and measure 19 to 21 inches long.
+Most full-term babies fall within these ranges, but healthy babies come in many different sizes.

 The abuse may be brief, but the trauma lasts a lifetime.